 How to prepare the organization for could migration?

-Cloud migration can be complex, especially when it involves many different systems and departments.
+Cloud migration can be complex, especially involving many different systems and departments.
 Still, there are ways to make sure that everything goes smoothly.
-Nowadays it has become hassle-free for the organizations to prepare themselves for cloud migration by understanding the importance of digital transformation, adopting and leveraging new technologies, and changing their IT strategy.
-This article will discuss what it takes to prepare your organization for moving to the cloud.
+Nowadays, it has become hassle-free for organizations to prepare for cloud migration by understanding the importance of digital transformation, adopting and leveraging new technologies, and changing their IT strategy.
+This article will discuss what it takes to prepare your organization for moving to the Cloud.

 - Initiate the migration-architect part

 - Select the cloud integration level

 - Setting up Cloud KPIs (Key Performance Indicators)

 - Lining up migration component

 - Performing the refactoring